hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Backend Service
 ```

 Customers authenticate using OAuth2 and receive JWT access tokens.
-The gateway validates the token before routing requests.

-JWT allows authentication to happen locally at the gateway without calling a central authentication service for every request.
-This reduces latency and scales well as traffic grows.
+JWT validation happens at the gateway, allowing requests to be authenticated without querying a central session store.

-For server to server integrations, API keys may also be supported.
+API keys may also be supported for server to server integrations.

 ---